The SDGs are important!

 - The winner: The winner will be selected based on an application form.
 The application form is identical to the one used for the award category “Best Local Global Goals Project”

-- To be applicable for the competition, the project should be started after 1 May 2017, and finish no later than 1 May 2018
+- To be applicable for the competition, the project should be started after 1 May 2017, and finish no later than 1 June 2018.
+Projects which are still running on 1 June 2018 may enter the competition if they can show significant impact of their projects.

 - Language: You can submit your application in Dutch, English or French.
 If you send it in Dutch or French, please bear in mind that JCI Office needs 2 weeks for translation.